albert-ward/albert-ward/README.md

-Hi, I'm a PhD candidate in political science at the University of Oxford.
-I mostly do things in public opinion and behavioural science, but also political methodology (especially causal inference and experiments), and quantitative social science generally.
+Hi, I'm Albert Ward (@albert-ward).
+I'm a researcher in quantitative social and behavioural science - I'm also interested in public policy, public opinion and applied methods (especially survey science, experimental methods and causal inference).
+I have a PhD from Oxford

-If you're a QStep student, you can access course materials <a href="https://github.com/albert-ward/qstep1-course">here.</a>
+You can get in touch with me at albertjamesward@gmail.com

-You can get in touch with me at albert.ward@politics.ox.ac.uk or albertjamesward@gmail.com
+For QStep students wanting to access materials: you can get them <a href="https://github.com/albert-ward/qstep1-course">here.</a>